|

 Let me not to the marriage of true minds

-Back to list of Complete Texts MORNING GLORIES
+Back to list of Complete Texts A MIDSUMMER-NIGHT'S DREAM

 Look to this day for it is life, the very life of life.
 In its brief course lie all the verities and realities of your existence: the bliss of growth, the glory of action, the splendor of beauty.
 For yesterday is but a dream and tomorrow is only a vision, but today well lived makes every yesterday a dream of happiness and every tomorrow a vision of hope.
 Back to list of Complete Texts MONDAY'S CHILD!